Ongoing Projects

 - Featured on Probable Causation podcast

 Does Proactive Policing Really Increase Major Crime?
-Accounting for an Ecological Fallacy (draft)
+Accounting for an Ecological Fallacy (with David Mitre Becerril and Morgan Williams Jr.), Journal of Comments and Replications in Economics (link)

-Comparing Risks of Firearm-Related Death and Injury Among Young Adult Males in Selected US Cities to Wartime Service in Iraq and Afghanistan (draft -- coming soon)
+Comparing Risks of Firearm-Related Death and Injury Among Young Adult Males in Selected US Cities to Wartime Service in Iraq and Afghanistan (with Brandon del Pozo, Alex Knorre and Michael Mello), JAMA: Network Open (link)

 No Ground Truth?
-No Problem: Improving Administrative Data Linking Using Active Learning and a Little Bit of Guile (draft)
+No Problem: Improving Administrative Data Linking Using Active Learning and a Little Bit of Guile (with Sarah Tahamont, Zubin Jelveh, Melissa McNeill, Shi Yan and Ben Hansen), PLos ONE (link)

 - Media Coverage: Washington Post, Slate

 Can Deterrence Persist?
-Long-Term Evidence from a Randomized Experiment of Street Lighting (with David Mitre Becerril, Jason Lerner and Sarah Tahamont), Forthcoming, Criminology & Public Policy (draft)
+Long-Term Evidence from a Randomized Experiment of Street Lighting (with David Mitre Becerril, Jason Lerner and Sarah Tahamont), Criminology & Public Policy (link)

-Police Force Size and Civilian Race (with Ben Hansen, Emily Weisburst and Morgan Williams Jr.), Forthcoming, American Economic Review: Insights (pre-print)
+Police Force Size and Civilian Race (with Ben Hansen, Emily Weisburst and Morgan Williams Jr.), American Economic Review: Insights (link)

 - NBER Working Paper version: link